-Caprivi Mutoya Lodge & Campsite is situated on the backwaters of the Zambezi River and only has boat access from the lodge to the main river during the flood season (mid April to June).
-When the floods recede the lodge backwater becomes a small lake (lagoon), and during this time the lodge boats are moored on the river, only 8 to 10 minutes drive away.
+Caprivi Mutoya Lodge & Campsite is situated on the backwaters of the Zambezi River and only has boat access from the lodge to the main river during the flood season (mid-April to June).
+When the floods recede the lodge backwater becomes a small lake (lagoon), and during this time the lodge boats are moored on the river, only 5 to 7 minutes drive away.

-We have on offer a variety of land and water activities, they are as follows:
+We offer a variety of land and water activities

-- Fishing – this can be done from either motorboats or canoes on the lodge’s backwater.
-For fishing on the main Zambezi River, it is only an 8 to 10 minutes drive to where our boats are moored on the river when the floods are down.
+Fishing can be done from either motorboats or canoes on the lodge’s backwater.
+For fishing on the main Zambezi River, it is only a 5 to 7 minutes drive to where our boats are moored on the river when the floods are down.
 For those staying at the lodge, without a vehicle, we can transfer guests to the river and return them back to the lodge after their boat trip.
 Besides the elusive Tigerfish… read more

-- Canoes – Guests can paddle out on fibreglass Canadian canoes to view crocodiles, hippos and the myriad of birds the lagoon has to offer.
+Guests can paddle out on fiberglass Canadian canoes to view crocodiles, hippos, and the myriad of birds the lagoon has to offer.
 Fishing can also be done from the canoes.
 Canoeing (unguided) is FREE for lodge guests.

-- Makoros (Traditional Canoes) – for the more adventurous we can arrange a traditional Makoro (African wooden dugout) to experience some of the local culture.
+For the more adventurous we can arrange a traditional Makoro (African wooden dugout) to experience some of the local cultures.

-- Nature Walks – these can be taken around the lodge and within the surrounding forests.
-The lodge is home to monkeys, mongooses, squirrels and a variety of bird species.
+These can be taken around the lodge and within the surrounding forests.
+The lodge is home to monkeys, mongooses, squirrels, and a variety of bird species.
 The lodge property is also home to a pair of Schalow’s Turacos, a bird much sought after by twitchers.

 Take a walk to Libula village (approximately 1km from the lodge) to interact with the community of a traditional African village.
 The tour is approximately 2 to 3 hours and the majority of the tour fee is paid back to the village.